 How to Bake Bacon in the Oven

 Baking bacon in the oven is the ultimate hack for perfect hands-free bacon.
 It saves time and stovetop space and perfectly crisps the bacon without spattering oil all over the counter.
-If you’re cooking brunch for a larger crowd, it’s highly convenient to be able to throw several strips of bacon in the oven so you can focus on the many other breakfast tasks.
+The best part?
+Baked bacon won’t shrivel up like traditional fried bacon!

 Crispy browned bacon draining on a paper towel.